-20.13 At the end of the first payroll week if the benefits that have been paid are less than the amount available for that week, the unused amount will be made available for the next payroll week(s) as provided in Section 20.3.
+- 20.13 At the end of the first payroll week if the benefits that have been paid are less than the amount available for that week, the unused amount will be made available for the next payroll week(s) as provided in Section 20.3.
 Thereafter, the unused amount of the total available in any payroll week shall be made available for the following payroll week(s).
-This accumulating procedure shall continue over the full 156-week contract period.

-20.14 The Employers will determine the method by which contributions for the contingent liability will be collected and made available.

-20.2 Benefits.
-Effective with the beginning of the third payroll quarter of 1987, PGP benefits for Class A employees shall be a maximum of 38 hours pay each week; PGP benefits for Class B employees who have 5 or more vacation qualifying years as of the preceding April 1 shall be a maximum of 38 hours pay each week; PGP benefits for Class B employees with less than 5 vacation qualifying years as of the preceding April 1 shall be a maximum of 28 hours pay each week.
-The hourly rate of PGP pay shall be the employee's appropriate straight time rate of pay as provided under Section 4.13.
-(PGP will reflect any increases in the basic longshore rates, Memorandum of Understanding dated November 23, 2003)

-20.21 An exception to the benefits provided in Section 20.2 above shall be that new registrants after July 1, 1984 shall not be entitled to PGP benefits until completion of 1 year of registration.

-20.22 The benefits payable each week shall be the difference between a man's earnings for the 4-week period ending with the current week and PGP benefits for those 4 weeks.

-20.221 Earnings are defined as all earnings and/or compensation received during the payroll week or period including such payments as straight time, overtime, skill pay, penalty cargo pay, travel time pay, pay for vacations and paid holidays, jury duty pay, State unemployment benefits and PGP payments.
+This accumulating procedure shall continue over the full contract period - 20.14 The Employers will determine the method by which contributions for the contingent liability will be collected and made available. - 20.2 Benefits.
+Effective with the ratification of the contract, PGP benefits for Class A employees shall be a maximum of 40 hours pay each week; PGP benefits for Class B employees who have 5 or more vacation qualifying years as of the preceding April 1 shall be a maximum of 40 hours pay each week; PGP benefits for Class B employees with less than 5 vacation qualifying years as of the preceding April 1 shall be a maximum of 32 hours pay each week.
+The hourly rate of PGP pay shall be the employee's appropriate straight time rate of pay as provided under Section 4.13. - 20.21 An exception to the benefits provided in Section 20.2 above shall be that new registrants shall not be entitled to PGP benefits until completion of 1 year of registration. - 20.22 The benefits payable each week shall be the difference between a man's earnings and PGP benefit for that week. - 20.221 Earnings are defined as all earnings and/or compensation received during the payroll week or period including such payments as straight time, overtime, skill pay, penalty cargo pay, travel time pay, pay for vacations and paid holidays, jury duty pay, State unemployment benefits and PGP payments.

-20.2211 Compensation shall include all payroll adjustments including monetary claims paid as a result of LRC or arbitration decisions.
-Payroll adjustments shall be included as part of the individual's earnings for the payroll week in which such payments are made.

-20.2212 Compensation shall also include the amount of ILWU-PMA Pension Plan benefits and any other retirement benefits to which a man is entitled on the first day of the month if coincident with a man's 65^{th} birthday, or on the first day of the month subsequent to a man's 65^{th} birthday, whichever is applicable, and the amount of social security benefits regardless of age.

-20.222 If an individual's earnings in any week of the 4-week period were less than the benefit amount and he was ineligible for an appropriate PGP benefit that week, the calculation for the 4-week period will be made as if his earnings for that week were equal to the appropriate PGP weekly benefit.

-20.223 If an individual's earnings are less than the State unemployment compensation benefit for a given week and evidence is not submitted showing that the individual has applied for unemployment compensation together with the amount of entitlement, the earnings record for that week will be increased by the difference between actual earnings in the given week and the weekly guarantee maximum limit.

-20.2231 An employee shall not be eligible for PGP in any week for which:

-(a) he has non-longshore work-related earnings from an outside source not covered by this Agreement, which requires his attendance during any part of the day shift or night shift on any day of the week from Monday through Friday; or
+- 20.2211 Compensation shall include all payroll adjustments including monetary claims paid as a result of LRC or arbitration decisions.
+Payroll adjustments shall be included as part of the individual's earnings for the payroll week in which such payments are made. - 20.2212 Compensation shall also include the amount of ILWU-PMA Pension Plan benefits and any other retirement benefits to which a man is entitled on the first day of the month if coincident with a man's 65th birthday, or on the first day of the month subsequent to a man's 65th birthday, whichever is applicable, and the amount of social security benefits regardless of age. - 20.222 If an individual's earnings in any payroll week were less than the benefit amount and he was ineligible for an appropriate PGP benefit that week, the calculation for the period will be made as if his earnings for that week were equal to the appropriate PGP weekly benefit. - 20.223 If an individual's earnings are less than the State unemployment compensation benefit for a given week and evidence is not submitted showing that the individual has applied for unemployment compensation together with the amount of entitlement, the earnings record for that week will be increased by the difference between actual earnings in the given week and the weekly guarantee maximum limit. - 20.2231 An employee shall not be eligible for PGP in any week for which: - (a) he has non-longshore work-related earnings from an outside source not covered by this Agreement, which requires his attendance during any part of the day shift or night shift on any day of the week from Monday through Friday; or